Friends of Dorothy – Meet our community

 Birmingham-LGBT-Pink-Logo

-Birmingham LGBT Centre is moving to a brand new centre in the heart of the Gay Village.
+Birmingham LGBT Centre has moved to a brand new centre in the heart of the Gay Village.
 To celebrate, we’re featuring staff and community members, the people who make our centre and village.

 Lead development officer, Substance support service